OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationclass_list_schools.md

 # List schools

-Retrieve a list of educationschool objects.
+Retrieve a list of schools which teach the class.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).